wso2/docs-is/en/docs/learn/forced-password-reset.md

     explained later in this page under [Invoke Admin Force Password Reset](#invoke-admin-force-password-reset).

-4. Log out of the [user portal](https://localhost:9443/user-portal) and attempt to log in as the user you created above, "Tom".
+4. Log out of the [user portal](https://localhost:9443/user-portal) and attempt to log in as the user you created above, "alex".
 The login attempt will fail and a password reset will be prompted in the form of an error message saying "Login failed!
 Please recheck the username and password and try again".